22Neves/devsite-docs/guides/order/online-payments/notifications.en.md

 Notifications are messages sent by the Mercado Pago server based on events that occur in your application.

-Webhooks (also known as web callbacks) Uses HTTP REST to instantly notify updates and provides greater integration security through a secret signature, a validation method that ensures notifications received were sent by Mercado Pago.
+Webhooks (also known as web callbacks) uses HTTP REST to instantly notify updates and provides greater integration security through a secret signature, a validation method that ensures notifications received were sent by Mercado Pago.

 Once configured, the Webhook will be sent whenever one or more registered events occur, eliminating the need for constant checks and thus preventing system overload and data loss in critical situations.